ALILODHI-cloud/UVAmacro/post_2/body.md

 # Section 2: Where does this end?

-Large increases in the term premium appear to weigh on growth expectations via a negative feedback loop running through risk assets; the same dynamic is not visible for large increases in policy pricing (there, the story is: growth optimism --> increase in policy expectations component --> downward pressure on equities ) (figure 4).
+Sufficiently large increases in the term premium appear to weigh on growth expectations via a negative feedback loop running through risk assets (figure 4).
+The the same dynamic is not visible for large increases in policy pricing (there, the story is: growth optimism --> increase in policy expectations component --> downward pressure on equities) (figure 5).
+The underlying intuition is perhaps that sharp increase in term premia = sharp improvement in risk-reward characteristics of duration --> duration crowds out equities.

 ![Alt_text](figures/figure_4.jpg)

-In fact, larger increases in the term premium are associated with sharper downturns in equities, growth expectations, and policy pricing (figure 5).

 ![Alt_text](figures/figure_5.jpg)

-Under our framework, the month-to-2025-01-10 increase in term premium has a z-score of ~1.49.
-Per figure 5, this should have been enough to apply some downward pressure on the 10yr over the last month (via the 10yr's policy expectations component).
-Whether the sell-off soon abates, however, depends on how this force balances-off against an upwards trajectory in term premium.
+Under our framework, the month-to-2025-01-10 increase in term premium has a z-score of ~1.49, which would qualify as insufficient in terms of applying downward pressure on the 10yr yield (via the 10yr's policy expectations component).

 # Conclusion

 The current rise in yields has been driven principally by rising term premium.
-History suggests that this should weight on equities, growth expectations and, hence, the policy-pricing component of nominal yields.
-The near-term path for yields depends on whether this downward pressure is sufficient to outweigh upward pressure from further increases in the term premium.
+However, this increase appears insufficiently sharp as to  trigger the 'equity downturn --> growth pessimism --> dovish policy-pricing' chain of events.